22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 >
 > Currently, it is possible to offer this payment method through mobile web and native integrations. **It is not possible to do so through desktop web integrations**.

-## Prerequisites
+## Solution Compatibility

-To offer Fast payments with Mercado Pago, you must meet the following requirements, which will depend on your type of integration.
+Fast payments with Mercado Pago uses a browser-based technology called "Payment Request API", which is supported in circumstances that depend on the type of integration.
+See more details below.

 :::::TabsComponent